maihd/vectormath/README.md

 ## FAQs
 - Why another math library?
 I'm a big fan of The-Forge renderer, when I read the source, discovered Sony's Math library.
 But the Sony's Math was support C++ only, then I write a port to support both C and C++ for learning purposes.

 - Why Unlicense?
-Mostly source codes were re-written, so I don't own the code.
+Mostly source codes were re-written from The-Forge's VectorMath library, so I don't own the code.
 - Where the functions docs, and tutorials?
 WIP.

 ## Meta
-- Version: v0.1.1-dev
+- Version: v0.1.2-dev
 - License: UNLICENSED
 - Copyright: MaiHD @ 2022